mamewotoko/malarm/README.md

 Memo
 ----------------------
 * URL list specification
-    1. if malarm/urllist.txt exists, it is used as url list file url list file is a text file which contains title followed by tab and its url par line you can specify slide show contents in asset e.g. file:///android_asset/local/step.html
+    1. if malarm/urllist.txt exists in external storage(e.g. SD card), it is used as url list file url list file is a text file which contains title followed by tab and its url par line you can specify slide show contents in asset e.g. file:///android_asset/local/step.html